This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Place a 2-quart pot over medium heat and add the oil.
-Allow the oil to heat for about 5 minutes, then add the flour to the pot.
-Stir the oil and flour together to form a roux.
-Continue to stir the roux for 10-15 minutes, or until the color of a penny or caramel.
+• Prepare the Roux: Heat oil in a 2-quart pot over medium heat for about 5 minutes.
+Add the flour and stir constantly to form a roux.
+Cook, stirring constantly, for 10-15 minutes, or until it reaches the color of a penny or caramel.

-• Add the onions, bell peppers, and celery to the roux and stir to blend.
-Stir the vegetables for 2 minutes, then add the garlic.
-Cook and stir the garlic for 30 seconds.
+• Cook the Vegetables: Stir in the onions, bell peppers, and celery.
+Cook for 2 minutes, then add the garlic and cook for 30 seconds, stirring constantly.

-• Add the chicken broth to the pot.
-Season the gumbo with the thyme, Worcestershire sauce, salt and pepper.
-Bring the gumbo to a boil and lower heat to low and simmer.
-Continue to simmer the gumbo for 40 minutes, stirring occasionally.
+• Simmer the Gumbo: Pour in the chicken broth and season with thyme, Worcestershire sauce, salt, and pepper.
+Bring to a boil, then reduce the heat to low.
+Simmer for 40 minutes, stirring occasionally.

-• Taste the gumbo and add additional salt if necessary.
-Serve over cooked rice.
+• Taste and Serve: Taste the gumbo and adjust the seasoning with additional salt if needed.
+Serve hot over cooked rice.

 Notes